kubernetes/enhancements/keps/sig-instrumentation/20190605-metrics-validation-and-verification.md

 ### Format of defining stable metrics

 To simplify static analysis implementation and reduce chance of missing metrics, we will restrict how stable metrics can be defined.
-Stable metrics will use exactly the same functions as normal once, but code defining them will need to comply to specific format:
+Stable metrics will use exactly the same functions as normal ones, but code defining them will need to comply to the specific format:

 * Metric options (`CounterOpts`) needs to be directly passed to function (`kubemetrics.NewCounterVec`).
 * Metric arguments can only be set to values.
 Fields cannot be set to const, variables or function result (apart of `kubemetrics.STABLE`).